 Home Slippers

 In my observation, Polish people are crazy about Polish slippers.
-Crazy good, not crazy bad.
+Crazy in a good way.
 And I guess in Poland they aren’t called Polish slippers, just slippers, and not in English but in Polish.
+In Polish, slippers could be kapcie, papcie, laczki, pantofle, ciapy, klapki, paputki and more.

-When you visit someone not only is it customary as a guest to remove your shoes, but it seems to be customary as a host to provide some slippers for your guest, often taking them still warm from your feet.
-Maybe this stems from the idea that in Poland your guest is king or from the fact that your living room area rug has to last you a lifetime.
+When you visit someone in Poland, not only is it customary as a guest to remove your shoes, but it seems to be customary as a host to insist that they don’t do so.
+At the same time, many hosts provide some slippers for their guests, often taking them still warm from their feet.
+Maybe this stems from the idea that in Poland your guest is king or from the old school idea that your living room area rug has to last you a lifetime.
+Or maybe it’s just plain cleanliness.
+Shoes inside are gross 😉

 Where are my paputki?!